syncfusion-content/winui-docs/winui/Avatar-view/overview.md

 # WinUI AvatarView Overview

-The [.NET WinUI AvatarView control](https://www.syncfusion.com/winui-controls/avatar-view) provides a graphical representation of a user image that allows you to customize the view by adding an image, background color, icon, text, and more.
+The [WinUI AvatarView control](https://www.syncfusion.com/winui-controls/avatar-view) provides a graphical representation of a user image that allows you to customize the view by adding an image, background color, icon, text, and more.

 ![WinUI AvatarView control overview](avatarview_images/winui_avatarview_overview.png)